Managing App Resources

 b50db3b5-8d5f-4be9-b8bd-467ecd6cc11d zookeeper true

-You can list all available plans for an resource services with one drycc resources plans
+You can list all available plans for a resource service with the drycc resources plans command:

 $ drycc resources plans redis